econnet/econ/test.rst

 - accurate planning
 - sticking to the plan
+- monitoring and adapting the plan

 There are physical limits of planning due to limited information.
-It is not possible to foresee the effect of an ad, but it can be measured afterward to change the strategy.
+It is not possible to foresee the effect of an ad, but it can be measured to change the strategy dynamically.

 Established products are safer, because the price and the market is known.
-But new product are more profitable.
+But new products are more profitable.
 The profitability of a product can be inferred from the work it allows to save.
 Promising products are those that reduce the interactions, the economy.

-Planning and development better than the general economy should reduce the risk below inflation.

-.. _`infoinvestment`:

-:investment:

-Any investment in a promising and well planned product gives a better `return of investment`_ than the general economy.
+Any investment in a promising and well planned product gives a better `return of investment`_ (ROI) than the general economic `growth`_.

-Work investment is best priced by the product.
+Work investment has the best return directly from the product market.

-Work can be given a current value in money by comparing with prices of similar work, if you want to include work in further calculations, e.g. to calculate your `return of investment`_ on work.

-.. _`infobookkeeping`:
+.. _`t9`:

-:bookkeeping:
+:t9: accounting → `dwork`_, `dfinancing`_

-In bookkeeping money is regarded as conserved, like conservation of energy.
+In accounting money is regarded as conserved, like conservation of energy.
 Money flows from one account to another account (posting), but does not get lost.